Derangements in Subspace Actions of Finite Classical Groups: Alternating and symmetric groups

 \subsection{Cycle index of the symmetric groups}

 For a permutation $\pi$ let $n_i(\pi)$ be the number of length $i$ cycles of $\pi$.
-Polya proved that This follows from the fact that the number of permutations in $S_n$ with $n_i$ cycles of size $i$ is equal to $\frac{n!}{\prod_{i} i^{n_i} n_i!}.$ This generating function is called the cycle index of the symmetric groups, because it stores complete information about the cycle structure of permutations.
+Polya proved that This follows from the fact that the number of permutations in $S_n$ with $n_i$ cycles of size $i$ is equal to

+This generating function is called the cycle index of the symmetric groups, because it stores complete information about the cycle structure of permutations.
 This cycle index will be used several times in this paper.

 An integer valued random variable $Z$ is said to be Poisson of mean $\lambda$ if the chance that $Z=k$ is $\frac{\lambda^k}{e^{\lambda} k!}$.
 The following result of Shepp and Lloyd will be important.
 For in-depth discussions of Theorem \ref{Poissonlimit}, see \cite{DP} or \cite{AT}.
 Theorem \ref{Poissonlimit} follows from the cycle index of the symmetric groups and Lemma \ref{Taylorcoeff}.